 During the course of several centuries, the Hani people took advantage of this region’s unique climate by building rice terraces up the mountain’s steep slopes.

 The Hani people’s ancestors came to this area around 2,500 years ago.
-In their struggle against the hilly terrain, they successfully build the terraces, where they grew rice to make a living.
+In their struggle against the hilly terrain here, they successfully build these impressive terraces, where they grew rice to make a living.

 The technology of developing fertile land on rugged mountain slopes didn’t spread all over China and Southeast Asia until the 14th century.

 To ensure your trip to the Yuanyang Rice Terraces is perfect, I have included the best time to visit, how to get there, where to stay, and many more useful insights.

 The Yuanyang Rice Terraces is often regarded as the largest and most spectacular Rice Terraces in the world, often together with Batad & Banaue Rice Terraces in the Philippines.